• Sign in

 Payment Card Industry Data Security Standard (PCI DSS)

 PCI DSS is a data security standard that ensures companies accept, process, store, or transmit cardholder data safely and securely.
-PCI DSS is transitioning from the current version v3.2.1 to v4.0, effective March 31, 2025.
+PCI DSS transitioned from the current version v3.2.1 to v4.0, effective March 31, 2025.

 SOC 2

-SOC 2 is a security framework that guides how companies should manage, process, and store customer data based on the Trust Services Criteria (TSC)
+SOC 2 is a security framework that guides how companies should manage, process, and store customer data based on the Trust Services Criteria (TSC).
+SOC 2 audits evaluate the effectiveness of your organization's security controls, with access management being a core component.

-• Employee offboarding management: Consider implementing automated access restrictions when an employee leaves to ensure departures don’t turn into security breaches.
+• Employee offboarding management: Implementing automated access restrictions when an employee leaves to ensure departures don’t turn into security breaches.

 • Physical access controls: Access control isn’t limited to the digital world.
-Consider the physical access points (security gates, door locks, employee ID cards) that also need to be managed.
+Physical access points (security gates, door locks, employee ID cards) also need to be managed.

 • Multi-factor authentication (MFA): MFA is a common control that helps companies secure logins and prevent unnecessary access sharing.